Rafael Benitez says Alex Ferguson ignored pre-match handshake

 Chelsea interim boss Rafael Benitez said Manchester United manager Sir Alex Ferguson ignored their handshake before Sunday's FA Cup quarter-final.

-The pair have had an increasingly fraught relationship since the Spaniard's time at Liverpool and the tension surfaced again at Old Trafford.
+The pair have had an and the tension surfaced again at Old Trafford.

 Benitez said: "I was waiting for him at the beginning, so you should ask him.
 I have education.
 I was ready.